adijain2906/Maze_Solver/README.md

 - Small letters are the keys to the corresponding Capital Letter Doors

 A sample maze is commented in the code.

+Please make according changes to C++ version, this code will work in Turbo C++.